awsdocs/amazon-redshift-developer-guide/doc_source/r_PG_CLASS_INFO.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_PG_CLASS_INFO.html)

 The RELEFFECTIVEDISTSTYLE column in PG\_CLASS\_INFO indicates the current distribution style for the table\.
-If the table uses automatic distribution, RELEFFECTIVEDISTSTYLE is 10 or 11, which indicates whether the effective distribution style is AUTO \(ALL\) or AUTO \(EVEN\)\.
-If the table uses automatic distribution, the distribution style might initially show AUTO \(ALL\), then change to AUTO \(EVEN\) when the table grows\.
+If the table uses automatic distribution, RELEFFECTIVEDISTSTYLE is 10, 11, or 12, which indicates whether the effective distribution style is AUTO \(ALL\), AUTO \(EVEN\), or AUTO \(KEY\)\.
+If the table uses automatic distribution, the distribution style might initially show AUTO \(ALL\), then change to AUTO \(EVEN\) when the table grows or AUTO \(KEY\) if a column is found to be useful as a distribution key\.

 The following table gives the distribution style for each value in RELEFFECTIVEDISTSTYLE column: